willshpt/ME433.Kitchen/recipes/Beefhotpot.md

 <!---
 Put your name or github username somewhere
 -->
 I really love beef hotpot and here's the easy version.
+It tastes good.
 Try to do it by yourself!!!

 ### Ingredients
 - 2 onions